 The capital Phnom Penh is shaking off the country's turbulent past and striving for a new vibrant future.
 New shopping malls are popping up, French colonial buildings being restored and stylish international restaurants line the riverfront.
-This all collides with grimy back streets, street food stalls and hectic markets, with the grand Royal Palace bedrock through the changing years.
-Somehow, this mishmash works.
-You can gain an understanding of the Khmer Rouge's impact with a visit to the infamous and moving killing fields.
-A relatively recent and disturbing reminder of what humanity is capable of.
-At night you can step back to the future into city's bar and club scene, although not massive there's enough for a good night out.
+This all collides with grimy back streets, street food stalls and hectic markets, with the grand Royal Palace as a bedrock through the changing years.
+Somehow, this mishmash works, making it well worth a stop.

 It’s much smaller than some of the big sprawling metropolis’ such as Bangkok, so doesn’t have the same frenzy of things going on.

-Phnom Penh has plenty of things to keep you entertained for a couple of days and a good place to gain an understanding of Cambodia's rich history.
+Phnom Penh has plenty of things to keep you entertained for a couple of days, and is a good place to gain an understanding of Cambodia's rich history.